 Origin of coal

 It is believed that most of the current coal was formed during the Carboniferous period (280 to 345 million years ago) of the Primary Era.
 Also in the Permian, Triassic and Jurassic large deposits were formed.
 In the Cretaceous, lignite was formed.
 There is currently peat formation in the peat bogs.

-> The coal from Europe, Asia, and North America was formed mainly in the coal-based tropical vegetation.
+The coal from Europe, Asia, and North America was formed mainly in the coal based on tropical vegetation.

-> Southern hemisphere coal was formed with cold climate vegetation (tundra).
+Southern hemisphere coal was formed with cold climate vegetation (tundra).
 The old plants through the geological changes were compacted, hardened, chemically altered and undergoing a process of metamorphosis by high temperature and pressure.

-> Northern hemisphere coal was formed in wetland ecosystems called carboniferous forests.
+Coal from the northern hemisphere was formed in wetland ecosystems called carboniferous forests.
 When plants die and accumulate in aquatic environments with little oxygen (anaerobic media), they undergo bacterial degradation.
 For the formation of coal it is necessary that these conditions have a sufficient duration of time, and without erosion in sedimentary conditions.

-> History of the use of coal
+History of the use of coal